aws-containers/apprunnerworkshop/content/github/service/_index.md

 ![Github Link](/images/service-deployment2.png)

 For this example, we are going to specify all the settings for our service manually.
 This is in order to show the control that AWS App Runner gives you.
 Later we will demonstrate giving these settings through a configuration file contained within your code repository.

 Select “Configure all settings here”, then underneath Runtime select “Nodejs 12” from the dropdown.

-Under Build commend, enter “npm install”
+Under Build commend, enter `npm install`.

-Under Start command, enter “node index.js”
+Under Start command, enter `node index.js`.

-Under Port, enter 3000
+Under Port, enter `3000`.

 Select ‘Next’ to continue.

 ![Github Link](/images/service-deployment3.png)

-In this step we will give our new service a name - “simple-express-app”.
+In this step we will give our new service a name - `simple-express-app`.
 Leave the rest of these settings as defaults.
 Select “Next” to continue.

 ![Github Link](/images/service-deployment4.png)